A Foxhunting Jamboree

 Many Scout officials at JOTA-96 expressed interest in future foxhunting demos and activities for their dens, troops, and packs.
 Given enough inexpensive equipment and trained leadership, radio-orienteering could become a mainstream Scouting activity.
 I have lots of ideas for gear.
 But will Scouting organizations across the country be able to find enough T-hunters to get this program off the ground?

-Here is an update written for the January 2001 Homing In column about JOTA 2000.
-There were more Scouts in a more urban setting, so we did it a bit differently.
+From my January 2001 Homing In column in 73 Magazine.
+There were more Scouts in an urban setting, so we did it a bit differently.

-Here in Orange County, California, the annual Jamboree-On-The-Air (JOTA) on October 21 was bigger and better than ever.
+In Orange County, California, the annual Jamboree-On-The-Air (JOTA) on October 21, 2000 was bigger and better than ever.
 Over 870 Scouts descended on Rancho Alamitos High School in Garden Grove to participate in 13 ham radio exhibits, including HF, VHF, ARES, RACES, ATV, APRS/Packet, CW and hidden transmitter hunting.
 I put ten foxboxes on the school grounds, ranging from easy-to-spot ammunition cans in the bushes to a tiny micro-T taped on the pipes under a water fountain.

 JOTA foxhunting booth